ultimatemember/ultimatemember/readme.txt

   - Fixed: PHP notices and warnings
   - Fixed: Security vulnerability with User Account page and password field
   - Fixed: User creating without username but based on first+last name with not-ASCII symbols
-  - Fixed: Password reset hash generating more that 1 time
+  - Fixed: Password reset hash generating more than 1 time
   - Fixed: Random order type translation string on the member directory
-  - Fixed: Resize and compress images when upload on User Profile images fields or user wall
+  - Fixed: Resize and compress images when uploading on User Profile images fields or user wall
-  - Fixed: Displaying more than 1 UM popups at the same page
+  - Fixed: Displaying more than 1 UM popups on the same page
   - Fixed: UM dropdown.js position calculation
   - Fixed: Select2 dropdown block position calculation